akulmizev/Wikipedia_Quality_Estimation/README.md

 It is set to `True` by default.

-Running this script will create a `wikis/<language>/` directory where both your high_quality and low_quality partitions will be saved.
+Running this script will create the splits and push them to huggingface hub.

 ### To see stats per partition function: